discos/srt-single-dish-tools/docs/scripts/cli.rst

 ::

-    usage: SDTcal [-h] [--sample-config] [--nofilt] [-c CONFIG] [--splat SPLAT] [-o OUTPUT] [--show]
+    usage: SDTcal [-h] [--sample-config] [--nofilt] [-c CONFIG] [--splat SPLAT] [-o OUTPUT] [--show] [--check]
                   [file]

-    Load a series of scans from a config file and produce a map.
+    Load a series of cross scans from a config file and use them as calibrators.

     positional arguments:
       file                  Input calibration file